DEFA: History

 As socialist realism took hold at DEFA, the definition of desirable and acceptable themes for films became narrower.
 In June 1947, a film writer's conference held in Potsdam produced general agreement that the "new" German cinema would disavow both subjects and stylistic elements reminiscent of those seen on German screens during, and prior to, the Nazi era.
 By 1949, expectations for scripts were codified around a small number of topics, such as "[re-]distribution of land" or "the two-year plan".
 As in the Soviet Union, the excessive control placed by the state on authors of screenplays, as against other literary works, discouraged many competent writers from contributing to East German film.
 Screenwriters could find their efforts rejected for ideological reasons at any stage in script development, if not from the outset.
 As a result, between 1948 and 1953, when Stalin died, the entire film output for East Germany, excluding newsreels and non-theatrical educational films, amounted to fewer than 50 titles.

 Two Young Pioneers examine the brochure for the DEFA children's film Die Störenfriede (The Troublemakers) before a screening, July 1953.

 In the 1960s, DEFA produced the popular Red Western The Sons of the Great Mother Bear, directed by Josef Mach and starring Gojko Mitić as the Sioux Tokei-itho.
 This spawned a number of sequels and was notable for inverting Western clichés by portraying the native Americans as the "good guys", and the American army as the "baddies".

 In 1992, after German reunification, DEFA was officially dissolved and its combined studios sold to a French conglomerate, Compagnie Générale des Eaux, later Vivendi Universal.
 In 2004, a private consortium acquired the studios.
 The films produced at the DEFA studios after World War II included approximately 950 feature films, 820 animated films, more than 5,800 documentaries and newsreels, and 4,000 foreign language movies dubbed into German, which were acquired by the privatized successor to the former East German film distribution monopoly, PROGRESS.

 In October 2005, the Museum of Modern Art in New York City hosted a two-week DEFA festival.

 Das Stacheltier

-Das Stacheltier is a satirical series of short films that was produced in East Germany by the DEFA Film Studios from 1953 to 1964.
+Stacheltier (Note: "Stacheltier" is German colloquial for 'hedgehog' or 'porcupine'.) was a production group of DEFA that produced satirical series of short films from 1953 to 1964.
 The short films were meant to be shown in film theatres preceding the newsreel and the main feature.
 The only feature film in the series was the silent film Der junge Engländer directed by Gottfried Kolditz in 1958.

 Many well-known East German directors and actors contributed to the film series, including Frank Beyer, Erwin Geschonneck, Gisela May, Rudolf Wessely, Otto Tausig, Peter Sturm, Rolf Herricht and Heinz Schubert.

 In 2019, Progress was acquired by LOOKSfilm.
 Since April 1, 2019, the entire film heritage of the GDR has been made internationally accessible and licensable on the Progress Film archive platform.